-If a customer gets injured after purchasing a product from you, then you may be wondering what your responsibilities are.
-As a business owner, it’s important to report any serious injuries to the relevant authority in a timely manner.
+If a customer gets injured after purchasing a product from you, you may be wondering what your responsibilities are.
+As a business owner, it’s vital to report any serious injuries to the relevant authority promptly and to have robust precautionary measures in place.

-However, it’s always best to take any precautions in your power to protect your business and consumers from any potential incidents.
+It’s always best to take every precaution in your power to protect both your business and your consumers from any potential incidents.
+Staying updated with the latest legal requirements keeps you ahead of the curve and ensures your operations remain compliant in 2025.

-In case of this happening, understanding your rights and obligations as a supplier under Australian Consumer Law (ACL) is key.
+In such situations, understanding your rights and obligations as a supplier under Australian Consumer Law (ACL) is key.
 In this article, we’ll discuss:

 • Your liability if a consumer is harmed